C r e a t i v e W r i t i n g

 The comments to my Slater friends on masks, below, is included in "Virus in America," see above.

-The Wyoming Writers' Conference sponsored my session on Risky Writing via Zoom on Saturday, June 20, 2020.
+Due to Covid-19, the Wyoming Writers' Conference broadcast my session on Risky Writing as webinar on Saturday, June 20, 2020.
 Scooter Smith of Texas was my guest author, whose memoir cum short story, "Come the Revolution" was published in the most recent anthology of Ageless Authors, Dang, I Wish I Hadn’t Done That (see cover image in the Book Gallery page).
 We also discussed a Wyoming Writer’s poem, Carrie Naughton's "Moose Bell."
-Regrettably, the author was unable to join us.
+Regrettably, the author was unable to join us but asked me to read it in her stead.
 Her poem appeared in Blood, Water, Wind, and Stone: An Anthology of Wyoming Writers (see cover image on Book Gallery page).
 "Moose Bell" contains a dynamite section on a conversation that lays bare religious intolerance.

 Larry Upshaw, Director of Ageless Authors, joined us.
 He was impressed with the subject matter and later requested I undertake similar webinar events for his constituency.